jweiland-net/events2/Documentation/UserManual/HowToStart/Index.rst

 Create the records
 ------------------
-Before any |extension_key| record can be shown in the frontend those need to be created.
+Before any |extension_key| record can be shown in the frontend, those need to be created.

 #.
 Create a new sysfolder and switch to the list module.
 (Of